 Scholarships at Navy ROTC Colleges are Extremely Competitive

 As one would expect, scholarships from Navy ROTC colleges are very difficult scholarships to win.
 A candidate must have strong scholarship, athlete, and leader credentials.
-Additionally, it is difficult to win a scholarship if a candidate does not have around a 700 math SAT and selects a Navy ROTC Tier I or Tier II technical major.
+Additionally, it is difficult to win a scholarship if a candidate does not have a strong high school transcript in math and science and does not select a Navy ROTC Tier I or Tier II technical major.

 An Alternative Navy ROTC Scholarship Route at Specific Navy ROTC Colleges